Interest Rate Calculator

 In the following, you can learn what is the interest rate in different contexts and read about how to calculate the interest rate on a loan.
 You can also study the results through visual representations.
 You can check, for example, the proportion of interest in the Percentage breakdown, or follow the progress of your Annual balances in a chart or table.

-If you are more interested in investments you can find the interest rate and other factors with our investment calculator, or you may have a look at the IRR calculator, which can help you to estimate the profitability of potential investments.
+If you are more interested in investments, you may have a look at the IRR calculator, which can help you to estimate the profitability of potential investments.

 What is interest rate?

 In general, when someone borrows from or make a deposit at a bank, the amount to be paid back or received is higher than the original amount, called the principal.
 The difference between the two amounts embodies the interest.
 The interest rate, therefore, represents the proportion of this interest amount to the original loan or deposit, usually expressed as a yearly percentage.
 More formally, it is the rate a financial institution charges for borrowing its money or the rate a bank pays its depositors for holding money in an account.

 An important concept is compounding interest, which means that interest incurred over a specific interval is added to the principal amount.
 In other words, the base of the interest calculation (the principal) includes the previous period's interest; thus, the total amount grows exponentially.
-If you are interested, you may check our compound interest calculator, where you can study the real power of compounding in different scenarios on a dynamic chart.
+If you are interested, you may check our continuous compound interest calculator, where you can study the real power of compounding interest.

 A short survey on bank interest rates